Brendan-Richards/US_weather_data_analysis/README.md

-As one would expect, the temperatures vary alot from city to city, but each curve has the same basic V shape with the central dip around January.
-To further investigate the variability, we can look at box plots for these same 4 cities.
+As one would expect, the temperatures vary from city to city, but each curve has the same basic V shape with a central dip around January.
+To further investigate the variability, I created box plot distributions for each of the cities.